kbmackenzie/mewlix/README.md

 I wrote this language entirely in Haskell as my first 'big' Haskell project.
 It was a really fun learning experience! <3 <3 <3 It made me really realize how beautiful of a language Haskell is!!
 I'm addicted now!!
 This project also uses Megaparsec for the lexing/parsing.
 It's an amazing library!

-I think the best way to show an esolang is with an example, so here's a Meowscript snippet that:
+I think the best way to showcase an esolang is with an example, so here's a Meowscript snippet that:
-1. Defines a function that asks the user for their name and prints it out n times.
+1. Defines a function that asks the user for their name and prints a greeting n times.
 2. Calls that function passing the number '10' as argument.

 ```lua